-Foundation Advisory Board members include: Gadi Kaufmann, Adam Ducker, Andrew Janko, Kelly Mangold, Michelle Clark, Cecilia Galliani, Karl Pischke, Amber Hughes, and Jordan LaMarche.
+Foundation Advisory Board members include: Gadi Kaufmann, Adam Ducker, Andrew Janko, Kelly Mangold, Michelle Clark, Scot Bommarito, Karl Pischke, Amber Hughes, and Jordan LaMarche.

 The Foundation is committed to advancing the practice and policy of increasing and preserving the amount of affordable housing and preventing homelessness.

 - Innovative Ideas – Funding thought leadership in affordable housing

 - Local Funding – Targeting organizations that create affordable housing in communities where RCLCO has offices

 - Leading by Example – Matching RCLCO team members’ contributions to fundraising or other activities that impact affordable housing